suleigolden/voucherpool/readme.md

 ## Description

-This is PHP development task for VanHack.
-It is developed using Laravel 5.6, Bootstrap and Javascript.
+This project is developed using Laravel 5.6, Bootstrap and Javascript.

 ## Installation